LearnWeb3DAO/Flow-Track/FNS-Part-1.md

 }
 ```

-`setPrices` is again fairly straightfoward.
+`setPrices` is again fairly straightforward.
 Admin functions to update the prices.
 We will explain `updateRentVault` in more detail shortly, but note it's argument `vault: @FungibleToken.Vault` - it's our FIRST use of the `FungibleToken` standard we imported at the beginning of this lesson! `withdrawVault` does what it sounds like, moves the Flow tokens earned by the `Registrar` into a different account.

 Let's break for a quick lesson on `FungibleToken` Vaults.